frasermclean/personal-site/content/post/plausible-analytics-self-hosted-guide/index.md

   postgres-data:
 ```

+The above defines a new service called `postgres` which uses the official PostgreSQL image.
+We are using the `14-alpine` tag which is the latest version supported by Plausible at the time of writing.
+We are also using a named volume called `postgres-data` to store the database files.
+This is so that we can easily upgrade the database in the future without losing any data.

 ### Environment variables

 Under the environment section, we are using variables for the username and password.
 These need to be referenced from other services, so ideally we should set these in environment varibles.
 We will create a `.env` file in the same directory as the `compose.yml` file with the following contents:

 ```env